trezor/trezor-suite/trezor-link/README.md

 trezor-link uses plugins for various transports.
 So far, we have two transports - one for communicating via Chrome HID API in extensions, and one for communicating via node-hid in Node.js environment (for use in Electron apps, or regular node apps).

+We are transpiling to JS that runs on chrome >= 49 and node >= 5, since it doesn't run anywhere else anyway and there is no need to transpile to the other environments.
+If you have a reason why to transpile to anything else (older node / other browser), just write a github issue!

 How to use
 -----